dotnet/csharpstandard/standard/structs.md

 - If the variable is an iteration variable of a `foreach` loop, then the variable's safe-scope is the same as the safe-scope of the `foreach` loop's expression.
 - Otherwise if the variable's declaration has an initializer then the variable's safe-scope is the same as the safe-scope of that initializer.
+- Otherwise the variable is uninitialized at the point of declaration and has a safe-scope of the calling method.

 #### safe-scope-rules-field Field safe scope